 #3 Extend Your Website’s Capabilities

 - Simply Schedule Appointments.
-This plugin lets you create contact forms to set up appointments with potential clients, as well as accept payments through PayPal and Stripe integration.
+This plugin lets you create booking forms to set up appointments with potential clients, as well as accept payments through PayPal and Stripe integration.
 It can be great for delivering a professional and simple appointment scheduling experience to your prospects.

 - Email Subscribers & Newsletters.
 This plugin is a full-fledged solution that provides you everything you need to create and manage an email list and send newsletters.
 This way, you can create long-lasting relationships with your current and potential clients